Why the Rule of 80 for Retirement Doesn't Work for Everyone

 A practical way to do this:

-1. List your retirement known basic (housing, utilities, insurance, healthcare, groceries).
+- List your retirement known basics (housing, utilities, insurance, healthcare, groceries).

-5. The gap between what you’ll be bringing in each month from these sources and what you’ll be spending is what your retirement savings need to cover.
+- The gap between your expected income and your expected expenses is what your retirement savings need to cover.

 A real-life example: why income replacement doesn’t always fit

-Right now, his income supports a home in a high-cost area, higher property taxes, townhouse assessments, elevated utilities, a car payment, lingering credit cards, and ongoing retirement contributions.
+Right now, their income supports a home in a high-cost area, higher property taxes, townhouse assessments, elevated utilities, a car payment, lingering credit cards, and ongoing retirement contributions.
+Roughly broken down, their working-year expenses might look something like this:

-His retirement plan is intentional: sell the home, move to a lower-cost region, eliminate the mortgage, reduce taxes and utilities, end assessments, stop car payments, travel less, and focus on a simpler lifestyle.
+Alex’s retirement plan is intentional: sell the home, move to a lower-cost region, eliminate the mortgage, reduce taxes and utilities, end assessments, stop car payments, travel less, and focus on a simpler day-to-day lifestyle with room for the things they actually want to do, like travel and time with loved ones.

 None of this is an argument for guessing or hoping it all works out.
 Retirement can be expensive, especially when it comes to healthcare and long-term planning.
 Some people won’t downsize.
 Some will carry housing costs longer than expected.
 Some will support family members.
-Some will have health issues that increase expenses.
-While others will want to travel the world, and all of these things need to be considered.
+Some will unfortunately have health issues that increase expenses, while others will want to travel the world.
+All of these variables need to be considered when making a plan.

 But the answer to uncertainty is not blindly accepting a generic percentage, because some may need even more than their current income today.
-The answer is doing an honest, customized assessment and building a plan around what you can control, what your retirement wants are, and especially debt reduction or hopefully elimination during your working years
+The answer depends on an honest, customized assessment built around three things: what you can control, what you actually want your retirement to look like, and how aggressively you reduce (or ideally eliminate) debt before you stop working.

 The role of debt reduction: an underrated retirement “multiplier”